 Another good choice from Waterford Film for All.
 The Class (or Entre Les Murs in French … don’t know where they got the translation from) is about a teacher in a French secondary school trying to reach out to a troubled and troublesome class of underprivileged kids.

-Some reviews claim this is a feel good film – I think, it could have been, but did not succeed.
+Some reviews claim this is a feel-good film – I think, it could have been, but did not succeed.
 The film starts going in one direction, and you think you know where the film will end up, but I felt at the end it didn’t achieve its potential.
-Its about 40 mins too long, it has a weaker than expected conclusion (I don’t like films that just leave you hanging), and some loose ends were not resolved.
+It’s about 40 minutes too long, it has a weaker-than-expected conclusion (I don’t like films that just leave you hanging), and some loose ends were not resolved.
 Just because it has weak points does not mean I didn’t enjoy the majority of the film, it was entertaining and compelling in parts.

 Overall 6½/10